 - 3 TB melted butter, plus more butter or oil for brushing hot pan

 - Whisk together all ingredients in a bowl.

 - Let batter sit in the refrigerator at least 1 hour (or overnight).

 - Pre-heat non-stick pan on high heat, and brush or spray with oil or butter.
 Oil should shimmer on the pan.

 - Holding pan just off heat, add 2-3 TB batter and swirl to coat pan.
 Place back on heat and cook for about 90 seconds, until the bottom of the crêpe is golden and slides off the pan easily.

 - Flip and cook the other side for 5-10 seconds.
 Move crêpe to a wire rack or plate to cool, and repeat with remaining batter.

-- If not using immediately: Stack with wax paper in between crêpes, and refrigerate for up to 2 days, or freeze for up to 3-4 months in an airtight container.
-Don't skip the wax paper-- the crêpes will stick together.
+- Make Ahead: Stack with wax paper in between crêpes.
+Refrigerate for up to 2 days, or freeze for up to 3-4 months in an airtight container.
+Don’t skip the wax paper– the crêpes will stick together.